Welcome to joanmatsuitravelwriter.com

 2012 – First Place, Special Project, Contributing Writer, Clarks Summit Centennial Special Edition, Division 7

 2011 – Second Place, Sports, “One Million Flies Strong,” Division 7

-I joined the team at Happenings Magazine, a regional monthly publication in 2013, where I’ve covered a wide array of stories from personality profiles to healthcare, and building and industry throughout Northeastern Pennsylvania.
+I joined the team at Happenings Magazine, a regional monthly publication in 2013.
+There I covered a wide array of stories from personality profiles to healthcare, and building and industry throughout Northeastern Pennsylvania.

-Writing ad sponsored stories for The Times Leader allowed me to explore copy and web writing.
+Writing ad sponsored stories for The Times Leader allowed me to explore B2B copywriting for advertisers.

 Interests and Hobbies

 Art, (named Artist of Distinction, “Abrakadoodle,” national children’s arts’ education program) Martial Arts (studied Taekwondo and Aikido), photography, tennis, Zumba, yoga, cycling; hiking, downhill and cross-country skiing; horseback riding and fly fishing

 One-of-a-kind lodging and amenities

 Each of the destinations I’ve visited since May 2015 has been unique and extraordinary.
 You’ll find detailed wrap-up and exclusive feature stories accompanied by up close and personal photos to help you plan your vacation, weekend getaway, honeymoon, or day trip.
 You typically won’t find “reviews” but you’ll find honest reports.

 Wondering where to go for nouvelle cuisine, a rejuvenating spa treatment, a beach or fly-fishing vacation or a truly thought-provoking art exhibit?